 1. Presence of significant technology clusters and start-up clusters provide tremendous innovation synergies

 While medical technology companies can be found all over Europe, several regional industrial clusters have developed.
-Those regions have a high concentration of medical device companies, clinics, component suppliers and research facilities with emphasis on medical research.
-One of the biggest clusters in Europe is the situated around Tuttlingen, Germany.
+Those regions have a high concentration of medical device companies, clinics, component suppliers and research facilities with an emphasis on medical research.
+One of the biggest clusters in Europe is situated around Tuttlingen, Germany.
 With 400 plus MedTech companies employing over 13.000 people, the region pride itself to be “world hub of medical technology.”
 Centered around the endoscope maker Karl Storz, and surgical instrument manufacturer Aesculap, more than 90% of the companies in the cluster are SMEs.MedTech SMEs can highly benefit in inviting more digital startups in the clusters.
 Fresh Brains Can Bring Innovations.
 With the power of innovative apps, ultra-modern technologies, SMEs can evolve and beat the competition in no time.

 2. Traditional SMEs must move towards services and digital health products.

 The hottest trend is to make progress towards beyond-the-pill solutions.
-Confronted with the risk of generics and the patent cliff, digital health (software) and Medical devices (hardware) are the perfect travel buddies for the health care industry.
+Confronted with the risk of generics and the patent cliff, digital health (software) and Medical devices (hardware) are the perfect travel buddies for the healthcare industry.
 Right now, more than 80% of the global market share is with the top 15 MedTech companies worldwide.
 Alternatively, 95% of all MedTech companies are SMEs in Europe.
-To shift from the traditional way of delivering health care solutions, SME MedTech companies must move towards services and digital health companies.
+To shift from the traditional way of delivering healthcare solutions, SME MedTech companies must move towards services and digital health companies.
 The case of Medtronic is an example of this, acquiring Diabeter (a Dutch company providing diabetes management services for kids and teens using monitoring and follow-up technology).

 |Recommended for you|